FreedomChase/soundcloud_api-lite/README.md

 https://developers.soundcloud.com/docs/api/html5-widget
 SUPER SIMPLE TAKE
-This plugin is inspired by the devs over at soundcloud. hit the link above to go deep It shows how easy it can be to quickly add dynamic controls to your spotify widget.
+This plugin is inspired by the devs over at soundcloud. hit the link above to go deep It shows how easy it can be to quickly add dynamic controls to your soundcloud widget.
 You could even build your own player and use the soundcloud widget as an audio stream by hiding it with css :P